the need to use a home automation ‘platform’

 In the beginning there was the smart bulb that changed colour and convinced me that here was something trivial and fanciful.
 Today I’m surprised by the usefulness of the smart gadgets on sale.
 There are door locks, thermostats, garage door openers, air purifiers, window blind openers and garden waterers.
 There are also smart electric sockets, security cameras, smart doorbells and that’s not half of it.

 If every smart device has an app and a login account you may sense how messy it will be to have more than a few devices.
 You might think that you can improve the mess by buying it all from one supplier – but you can’t do that as there isn’t one supplier, there are many.
 This page explains how to uncomplicate the diversity of smart device sources.

-There are indeed a lot of stupid smart devices whose existence that I’m not able to justify.
-But there are plenty that are useful.
-To the cynical I say: be content to turn things on and off yourself.
-But do look at your central heating timer – and be happy to own something that’s made to save energy but can’t stop itself wasting it when no one’s at home.
+To those cynical about home automation I say: “be content to turn things on and off yourself.
+But do look at your central heating timer and ask why something that’s made to save energy, can’t stop itself wasting it when no one’s at home.

 A way forward is to have just one app to manage devices from different suppliers and we call that kind of app a home automation platform.
 Fortunately most of today’s smart gadgets are capable of working in such a ‘platform’.
 It connects things so that you can make a temperature sensor made by say, Samsung control a thermostat made by Google.

 The automation platform names may be familiar: Apple Homekit and Siri, IFTTT, Google Home & Nest; Amazon Alexa and SmartThings.
 Other platforms that can integrate your stuff in one place include Home Assistant and openHab and NodeRed.